DogeTheBeast/College_notes/PHY 157/Electromagnetic Wave/Thermal Radiation.md

 ## Stefan-Boltzmann's Law

-Stefan-Boltzmann law states that the total power from thermal radiation is proportional to temperature raised to the power of 4.
+Stefan-Boltzmann law states that the total power (heat) from thermal radiation is proportional to temperature raised to the power of 4.

 $${\LARGE H \propto T^4}$$